graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration4.md

   your project if you require these classes.
 * `LightweightCache.First` method has been removed.
 * `IGraphType.CollectTypes` method has been removed.
+* `TypeExtensions.As` method has been removed
-* `ExecutionHelper.SubFieldsFor` method has been removed.
+* `ExecutionHelper.SubFieldsFor` and `ExecutionHelper.DoesFragmentConditionMatch` methods have been removed.
+* `ExecutionHelper.GetVariableValue` has been removed, and the signature for `ExecutionHelper.CoerceValue` has changed.
+* `ExecutionHelper.CollectFields` method was moved into `Fields` class and renamed to `CollectFrom`
 * `NodeExtensions`, `AstNodeExtensions` classes have been removed.
 * `CoreToVanillaConverter` class became `static` and most of its members have been removed.
 * `GraphQL.Language.AST.Field.MergeSelectionSet` method has been removed.